 Purpose and Overview: The Community Services Division solicits community participation by identifying problems and working towards solutions through partnership and community engagement.
-The Community Services Lieutenant a.
-To increase and improve the training that is relative to the officer at the street level, while not increasing costs.
+The Community Services Lieutenant is responsible for managing all department training including the processing of new student officers and functions as the liaison to the department's auxiliary police officers, the School Resource Officer (SRO) and the DARE Officer are assigned to Community Services.